-The ISG is a voluntary group and members are expected to self-police.
-Potential members must review their policies before joining to make sure that they conform to the framework.
-Members should periodically review their governance and stewardship policies to ensure that they remain consistent with the framework.
+The ISG is a voluntary group but members are expected ensure that their policies and practices meet or exceed the principles contained in the Framework.
+Members should periodically review their governance and stewardship policies to ensure that they remain consistent with the Framework.

 ISG has adopted Guardrail Principles.
 The Guardrails provide a guide for members as to what they can and cannot do and helps them identify potential issues, and is a reminder to members of their existing duties and responsibilities.
 Because of the importance of these Guardrails, adherence to the Guardrails is a condition to new and continued membership in the ISG.

 ISG members are encouraged to mention that they are ISG members and use the ISG logo on their websites, in their stewardship reports and in their marketing materials for the purpose of indicating their membership in ISG and support for ISG’s existing Framework.